8th February 2014

 WE have been fortunate to be featured in a number of publications recently, including the March edition of the RHS's 'The Garden' following a visit by Roy Lancaster.
 Our plants grace the auricula theatre at the New York Botanical Gardens, and stages in the period gardens of London's Geffrye Museum as well as many other fine places.
 Our auriculas certainly get around the world, as well as to many parts of Europe.
 We send regularly to the USA, Canada, Japan and the Falkland Islands.
 It's really encouraging to see auriculas becoming established in some pretty hostile environments!

 YOU can see stunning pictures of auriculas and other primulas exhibited around the UK by members of the National Auricula and Primula Society on the websites of the three sections.
-There are links from www.southernauriculaprimula.org This year's shows are just coming up, so why not visit, or at least enjoy the photographs.
+There are links from www.southernauriculaprimula.org This year's shows are over, but you can still enjoy photographs of the amazing exhibits.

 Next News Story